 P.R. stands for “personal record,” also called P.B. for “personal best,” (but the letters P.B. make me hungry, so around here we stick with P.R.).
 Enjoy each time you manage to set a record.
 A P.R. is occasion for celebration!

-3. How Long Should It Take to Run a 5K?
+How Long Does it Take to Run a 5K?

-- A fast walk at 4.0 MPH will take you about 46 minutes
+- A power walk at 4.0 MPH will take you about 46 minutes

 - A 12-minute mile (that’s 5.0 MPH) will take you about 37 minutes